 In some cases, the dangers can be hard to spot.
 Always stay alert and aware of all potential hazards on the roads and freeways.
 When you see any rocks or leaves along the road ahead, slow your motorcycle down slightly and try to steer clear of the hazards.

-#8.
-Inspect the Bike Daily
+#7.
+Inspect Your Bike Daily

-Make sure that each of these parts are working correctly and are free of defects.
+Make sure that each of these parts is in good working order and is free of visible defects.
 Check the tires to ensure that the pressure is right, and look for any signs of wear along the rubber.

 When owners bring their motorcycles into repair shops, the most common problems that mechanics notice are worn brakes and tires with improper air pressure.
 With improperly inflated tires, stirring and handling become harder to manage.
 This increases the risk factor of riding.

-#9.
+#8.
 Stay Alert and Energized

 If you find yourself getting tired in the midst of a long commute, pull over for a rest.
 It does not matter if it is at a hotel or under a tree at a highway stop.
 While it can feel a little uncomfortable when you do not at least have the shelter of a passenger compartment, it is simply not worth the risk to drive while drowsy.
 You certainly do not want to risk blacking out on the road.
 Besides, it usually only takes a 20-minute nap to feel well rested again.

 1. Body Position

 As all motorcyclists know, riding is not just sitting on the bike and steering.
 Your body will constantly change position as you do things like leaning to take corners or changing the position of your arms for better comfort.
 The rule of thumb is that no matter what you are doing, your torso should line up with your hips.
 When your hips are in the center of the seat, your torso should also be centered.
 When you move to the left to lean around a corner, your torso should also lean while staying centered over your hips.